KMills245/Nuclear_Modeling/README.md

 # Nuclear_Modeling
-Visualization of Nuclear Engineering Concepts using MATLAB and Python
+Visualization of Nuclear Engineering Concepts using MATLAB and Python.
+A tool to improve coding skills and understanding of some fundemental

+In this Github repository we will be going through the following concepts
+1) Radioactive Decay Simulation
+2) Heat Conduction in a Fuel Rod (1D)
+3) Neutron Attenuation Through a Shield
+4) Simple Monte Carlo Neutron Transport
+5) Uranium Enrichment Process (Gas Centrifuge Method)

 Developed by
 [Kyle Mills](https://github.com/KMills245)